DinhL3/first_md/README.md

 I want to make *great products*.
 However, I am afraid that companies in Vietnam would make me *overwork* and give me *low salary*.

 ## Favorite quote
-> The definition of power is not financial success, status, or influence over others, but the defree to which we have control over our own lives.
+> The definition of power is not financial success, status, or influence over others, but the degree to which we have control over our own lives.

 ## My favorite music
 I am watching *Attack on Titan* so I have been listening to its opening music repeatedly.